How to apply for the Coronavirus Job Retention Bonus

-After this date, employees must be either brought back to work (either full or part time) or fired.
+After this date, employees must be either brought back to work (either full or part time, and with the aid of the Coronavirus Job Support Scheme where applicable) or fired.

 To encourage employers to keep people on, the government has promised to pay £1,000 per furloughed employee brought back to work provided the following boxes are ticked:

 ✅ Employees must be continuously employed (without a break) from 1 November 2020 to 31 January 2021